Bascil/ussd-mobile-money-php/README.md

 ```

-9. Configure a an SMS shortcode (if working with SMS).This allows sending of SMS notifications (for this case on sandbox mode).
+9. Configure a an SMS shortcode (if working with SMS).
+This allows sending of SMS notifications (for this case on sandbox mode).
 Go to SMS > Shortcodes > Create Shortcode to create an SMS shortcode for testing.

-## Usage
+### Usage

 ```